 Recommended by: Joanna, The World in My Pocket

 The first ever hostel I stayed at was Astor Victoria, in London.
 It was at the beginning of my travelling “journey”, and I was very excited to include London in a one month trip through Europe.
 I remember reading first about Astor Victoria on the Lonely Planet website.
 That’s actually where I also booked my stay.

 What I love about Astor Victoria is that is a very friendly hostel, with volunteer staff always there to give you advice.
 Since I moved to the UK I have stayed at Astor Victoria more than a dozen times.
 I like it here because being in a residential area, the nights are usually very quiet and you can get a good night’s sleep.
 Each bed comes with a very large storage box underneath where you can easily fit a big case or backpack.
 An advantage is the included breakfast and the free WiFi.

 Also, the location of the hostel couldn’t be more perfect, merely 15 minutes’ walk from both Victoria train and coach station.
-Bus number 24, that goes into central London, stops across the street from the hostel.
+Bus number 24, which goes into Westminster and central London, stops across the street from the hostel.
 There are plenty of supermarkets nearby, and the hostel has a large kitchen where you can cook if you don’t want to eat out.

 Generator London, Kings Cross

 Design-led party hostel from my favourite brand

 I love the Generator brand hostels – I’ve stayed in a few across Europe now and always have a great experience.
 Like all Generators, the dorms and Generator London are super clean, modern, and really well thought out.
 The idea behind the brand is to create affordable luxury rooms, and the ones in London are no exception.